Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 Currently, in pandas, there are currently two implementations of the numba engine inside of apply, one for `raw=True`, and one for `raw=False` (the default).

-If you didn't know already, passing in `raw=True` to `DataFrame.apply` tells pandas to pass in numpy arrays, not pandas Series to the functions you pass into apply.
-Because, numba itself supports numpy arrays natively, in general, every function runnable with the `Python` engine, should also be runnable with the `numba` engine, as long as you stick to the [supported numpy features](https://numba.readthedocs.io/en/latest/reference/numpysupported.html) inside numba.
+If you didn't know already, passing in `raw=True` to `DataFrame.apply` tells pandas to pass in numpy arrays, not pandas Series, to the functions you pass into apply.
+Because, numba itself supports numpy arrays natively, in general, every function runnable with the `python` engine, should also be runnable with the `numba` engine, as long as you stick to the [supported numpy features](https://numba.readthedocs.io/en/latest/reference/numpysupported.html) inside numba.

-When `raw=False` is passed in or no `raw` parameter is passed in, we must "mock" the pandas `Series` object that would normally get passsed in, since numba doesn't natively support pandas DataFrames.
-This means that while most functions passed into apply with work with the numba engine out of the box with `raw=False`, some functions may require modifications, as the "mocked" DataFrame does not implement the entire pandas API.
+When `raw=False`, apply operates on the pandas Series representations of rows/columns, which won't work by default, since numba doesn't recognize pandas objects or functions.
+We could work around this by breaking down DataFrame/Series into their values and indices (like we do in Groupby methods that support numba UDFs, e.g. [transform](https://pandas.pydata.org/docs/reference/api/pandas.core.groupby.DataFrameGroupBy.transform.html)).

+Unfortunately, this approach would require users to rewrite their code to use numba, which can be a pretty big barrier to adoption.

+To work around this limitation, we can use numba's [extension API](https://numba.readthedocs.io/en/stable/extending/index.html), to teach numba to operate on pandas Series/DataFrames.

+In essence, what we can do through this API, is define a equivalent data structure for the internals of a pandas Series inside numba, and also define numba equivalents of the pandas Series methods that we want.
+Through this, we can create a "mocked" version of a pandas Series, that
+JITed numba code can access.
+Now, we can create pandas Series inside numba.
+Finally, we need to define a way to convert to and from the numba representation by using numba's boxing/unboxing APIs, which is fairly straightforward as we can unwrap Numpy-backed Series into numpy arrays, for the index, and for the values.

+One thing that's important to note with this approach is that these APIs usually operate at a pretty low level, and as per usual for numba code, we have no access to the original pandas Python object in numba-land.
+This means that whatever we don't define in our mocked dataframe will not be available to use in a JITed numba function and will raise an error at compile-time (see the supported features section for more info)

+If you're curious about what this looks like, check out the [implementation](https://github.com/pandas-dev/pandas/blob/main/pandas/core/_numba/extensions.py) in pandas to learn more.

 ### Supported features

 To summarize the existing support as of pandas 2.2.0, the `numba` engine in df.apply supports:

-- Numeric numpy arrays
+- Numeric columns/rows
 - Series methods \*
   - In general, all methods that have a numpy equivalent (e.g. mean) are supported
   - Other more complex methods are generally unsupported.